NAVADMC/ADSM/README.md

     git submodule update

-### C Libraries: Matplotlib and Numpy Dependencies
+### C Libraries: Matplotlib and other Dependencies
 C dependencies can be downloaded as binaries or compiled on non-windows machines.
 For non-Windows machines: